The Long Dark – Story Mode – Wintermute Walkthrough (Episode 2) > MGW: Video Game Guides, Cheats, Tips and Tricks

 Meet the aurora wolves!
 As Will notes, they seem to be scared of electrical lights.
 And luckily for us, the aurora overhead seems to have fixed all the electrical objects.
 Now, you have two options:

 1) Go back into the Maintenance Yard building and sleep until morning.
 The aurora only happens at night, so do this if you don’t want to deal with the aurora wolves.

 2) Head to the Hunting Lodge right now.
 Convinently for us, there’s a line of streetlights that lead directly to the Lodge.

 I would recommend option 2.
-It’s a good time to learn more about the aurora with very little risk.
-If Will dies on the way there, he just respawns at the Yard (versus the permadeath of Survival Mode).
+It’s an excellent time to learn more about the aurora with minimal risk.
+If Will dies on the way there, he respawns at the Yard (versus the permadeath of Survival Mode).
 If you choose option 1, be careful.
 There are open wires in the building, and they will burn/kill Will if you touch them.

 Chapter 3: Survival School

 After fixing Jeremiah’s rifle, Will attempts to hightail it out of the region.
 After all, Astrid is still out there.
 But Jeremiah has plenty of information about surviving in the wilderness that Will is going to need if he’s to survive long enough to actually find her.

 So talk to Jeremiah and select the “Survival School” option.
 You have the option to learn about the following skills:

 You can complete these missions in any order.
 For this guide, we’ll be going in the order listed above.